 \section{Abstract}

-Let $\G = (\V, \E)$ be a simple graph, an $L(2,1)$-labelling of $\G$ is assignment of labels from non-negative integers to the vertices of $\G$ such that adjacent vertices gets labels which at least differ by two and vertices which are at distance two from each other get different labels.
-The $\lambda$-number of $\G$, denoted by $\lambda(\G)$ is the smallest positive integer $\ell$ such that $\G$ has a $L(2,1)$-labelling with all the labels are members of the set $\{ 0, 1, \cdots, \ell \}$.
-The zero-divisor graph denoted by $\Gamma(R)$, of a finite commutative ring $R$ with unity is a simple graph with vertices as non-zero zero divisors of $R$.
-Two vertices $u$ and $v$ are adjacent in $\Gamma(R)$ if and only if $uv = 0$ in $R$.
-In this paper, we investigate $L(2,1)$-labelling in zero-divisor graphs.
-We study the \textit{partite truncation}, a graph operation that reduces a $n$-partite graph of higher order to a graph of lower order.
-We establish the relation between $\lambda$-numbers of two graphs.
+Let $\G = (\V, \E)$ be a simple graph, an $L(2,1)$-labeling of $\G$ is an assignment of labels from non-negative integers to vertices of $\G$ such that adjacent vertices get labels which differ by at least by two, and vertices which are at distance two from each other get different labels.
+The $\lambda$-number of $\G$, denoted by $\lambda(\G)$, is the smallest positive integer $\ell$ such that $\G$ has an $L(2,1)$-labeling with all labels as members of the set $\{ 0, 1, \dots, \ell \}$.
+The zero-divisor graph of a finite commutative ring $R$ with unity, denoted by $\Gamma(R)$, is the simple graph whose vertices are all zero divisors of $R$ in which two vertices $u$ and $v$ are adjacent if and only if $uv = 0$ in $R$.
+In this paper, we investigate $L(2,1)$-labeling of some zero-divisor graphs.
+We study the \textit{partite truncation}, a graph operation that allows us to obtain a reduced graph of relatively small order from a graph of significantly larger order.
+We establish the relation between $\lambda$-numbers of the graph and its partite truncated one.
 We make use of the operation \textit{partite truncation} to contract the zero-divisor graph of a reduced ring to the zero-divisor graph of a Boolean ring.
-We compute the exact value of $\lambda$-numbers of zero-divisor graphs of some classes of local and mixed rings such as $\Z_{p^n}, \Z_{p^n} \times\Z_{q^m},$ and $\mathbb{F}_{q}\times\Z_{p^n}.$